pytobot/gitbook/hardware/circuit-board/README.md

 ## Version 1.0 PCB

 After testing the first 5 designs the **PCB** came into place.
 The design of this PCB was made to fit in the robot and has all the functionalities to test all of the sensors and.
 To fit all of the screw terminals on the print, smaller screw terminal was used with a wide of 3.5mm.
-Also the Raspberry Pi is integrated as an add-on to the print.
+Also theRaspberry Pii is integrated as an add-on to the print.

 ![](../../.gitbook/assets/0a3b964b-c420-445c-a626-979100233cd0_1_0_1.png)